(11th November 1940 – 12th November 1940)

 The British fleet in Egypt, including HMS Illustrious, sailed as if destined for Malta which was now under siege from the Italians.
 But on the night of 11th November, HMS Illustrious with a small escort, under cover of darkness and with total radio silence broke off from the main fleet and headed north towards Taranto.

-Destruction of Italian Fleet
+Destruction of the Italian Fleet at the Battle of Taranto

 Within ten minutes the Italian fleet was suffering massive damage.
 Three Italian battle ships, Littorio, Caio Duilio and Conte di Cavour had been crippled, four other ships were sunk or badly damaged and a number of shore installations destroyed.